JESSE S KRAUSE, PH.D.

 Courses Taught

 Comparative Physiology (BIOL316): Department of Biology - University of Nevada, Reno.
 Instructed students on comparative physiology.
-Contact hours included three fifty minute lectures.
+Contact hours included three fifty minute lectures per week.

 Comparative Physiology Laboratory (BIOL396): Department of Biology - University of Nevada, Reno.
 Instructed students on comparative physiology laboratory techniques.
 Contact hours included three hour laboratory and one hour discussion.

-Physiology of the Endocrine Glands (BIOL414/614): Department of Biology - University of Nevada, Reno.
+Endocrinology (BIOL414/614): Department of Biology - University of Nevada, Reno.
 Instructed students on the hormonal regulation of physiology in mammalian species.
-Contact hours included three fifty minute lectures
+Contact hours included three fifty minute lectures per week.

 Physiological Ecology (WFC 130/230): Department of Wildlife, Fish, and Conservation - University of California, Davis.
 Contact hours included two 1 hour and 20 minute lectures, 1 hour discussion for graduate students, and 2 hours of office hours per week.